Nutritional Gaps Behind Treatment-Resistant Depression

 Neurotransmitters are synthesised through multi-step biochemical pathways that depend on specific nutrients.
 Even marginal deficiencies can impair these processes.

-• Vitamin B6 (P-5-P): Required for converting tryptophan into serotonin and for dopamine metabolism.
+Vitamin B6 (P-5-P) Required for converting tryptophan into serotonin and for dopamine metabolism Cofactor for aromatic L-amino acid decarboxylase

-• Vitamin B12 (methylcobalamin): Works alongside folate in neurological function and mood regulation.
+Vitamin B12 (methylcobalamin) Works alongside folate in neurological function and mood regulation Bottiglieri (1996) linked B12 deficiency to neuropsychiatric disorders

 2. Methylation Imbalances

 Methylation is a core biochemical process involved in neurotransmitter metabolism, detoxification, hormone regulation, and gene expression.
-Disruption in methylation pathways—whether due to nutrient insufficiency or genetic factors such as MTHFR variants—may impair neurotransmitter turnover and increase homocysteine, which has been associated with depressive symptoms.
+Disruption in methylation pathways–whether due to nutrient insufficiency or genetic factors such as MTHFR C677T polymorphisms–may impair neurotransmitter turnover and increase homocysteine, which has been associated with depressive symptoms.
+A meta-analysis by Lewis et al. (2006) in Molecular Psychiatry found the MTHFR C677T variant was associated with increased depression risk.

 Functional testing, such as a Methylation Panel test, can help identify imbalances in folate metabolism, B-vitamin status, and methyl donor availability, including SAMe production.